How does cricket scoring work?

 - Real-time updates viewable from anywhere

-- Automatic calculation of run rates and statistics
+- Automatic run rate and statistic calculations

-- Professional appearance for broadcasts or streams
+- A clean look for broadcasts or streams

-- Historical record of match data
+- A permanent record of the match data

 Quick Reference: Cricket Scoring Essentials